7 Household Items That Should Never Be Flushed Down the Toilet

 | Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Female hygiene products don’t disintegrate in water, and can cause blockages in your sewer pipes.
+Female hygiene products don’t break down in water and may cause blockages to the sewer or your pipes.

-There is no need to worry, most "flushable" wipes don’t disintegrate easily and can cause clogs in your pipes.
+No, many "flushable" wipes don’t actually break down easily and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed into the toilet as they do not dissolve easily and could cause obstructions.
+No. Baby wipes shouldn’t be flushed down the drain since they won’t dissolve well and can cause blockages.

 Are paper towels suitable to flush?

-No. Paper towels are thicker than toilet paper and don’t break down as quickly, causing the possibility of clogging the plumbing system.
+No. Paper towels are thicker than toilet paper, and they will not break down as easily, leading to potential clogs in the plumbing system.

-What are the implications of medications?
-Can I flush them into the toilet?
+What happens to medications?
+Should I flush them down the toilet?

 No. Medical treatments can cause a contamination of our waterways.
-Therefore, it’s crucial to dispose of them properly by taking these to designated location for disposal.
+It’s crucial to dispose of the drugs in a proper manner, by bringing your medications to the designated drop-off location.

-If you’re faced with an unblocking drain, don’t hesitate to call our professional plumbing services via Blocked Drains Plumbing Sydney .
-We offer services to clear blocked drains drainage clearing, CCTV drain inspection as well as pipe relining services to ensure that your home is free of drainage problems.
+If you’re faced with an unblocking drain Don’t hesitate to contact our professional plumbing assistance at Blocked Drains Plumbing Sydney .
+We offer services to clear blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to ensure your home is not impacted by drain issues.
 Call us today for an appointment.

 Additional Information